lavaeater/turbo-rocket-ultra/README.md

 * not shoot through walls
 * deal damage
 * remove enemies when dead
+* not count sensors as hits

 And one could then perhaps say that this is feature complete since all of these things are actually implemented - except I need to change the aim vector thingie so it works with a controller - basically transform the aimVector into unit vector, i.e. *normalizing* it.
 That's perhaps only five minutes of coding.
 From watching my video on this, you probably realize it wasn't five minutes of coding, it was more than ten minutes of a grown man failing high school maths.
 Or are vectors more high level than that?
 I can only hope.

+Why normalize the aim vector?
+Because input from controllers give you values from -1.0 to 1.0 in x and y, which can then be used to set the value for that aimvector easily.
+Totally worth it, got some nice video from it.

+### Graphics
+Not done at all.
+What I want:
+* Muzzle flash
+* Blood splatter
+* Dea

 ## Stuff that are already "done"